motivast/motiforms/README.md

 # Motiforms
-Motiforms is a plugin provided for creating forms programmatically using symfony framework.
+Motiforms is a WordPress plugin provided for creating forms programmatically using Symfony framework.
+If you do not need form builder and want to create advanced forms check out Motiforms.

+Go to [get started](#user-content-get-started) section to see a simple example.

 ## WARNING
 If you are not developer this plugin is not for you.
-Motiforms do not provide any UI to creating forms.
+Motiforms do not provide any WordPress admin interface to creating forms.

+## Features
+- Handle form logic
+- Field serialization
+- Field validation
+- Built in html rendering helpers
+- Flexibility
+- Based on advanced Symfony framework

 ## Installation
 1. Download plugin from wordpres.org repository or [release section](https://github.com/motivast/motiforms/releases/latest).